aflah02/The_Will_Hero_Game/README.md

 - Auto generated player statistics for recap
 - Custom implemented video recording which captures this screen only for a specified duration
 - Ghost feature which can be used to play against your previous game
+- Implemented Custom Exceptions and JavaFX Components by building on top of the standard tools

 ## 👀 Visuals